JIMMY033/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the last 10 lines of file
+Display the first 10 lines file